Raising money for your small nonprofit is stressful during the holidays, and practicing personal gratitude can pull you through.

 • Encourage team participation in thanking donors.
 You already know that thanking donors is critical to building relationships and getting repeat donations.
 Get your staff, volunteers, and Board members involved, too, so that donors get thanked by someone they aren’t used to hearing from.
 This is a nice surprise for the donor.
 It also gives your team a wonderful opportunity to experience personal gratitude.

-Invite staff, volunteers, and board members to help with handwritten cards or make phone calls.
-Or better yet, get them to participate in a Thank You video!
+Invite staff, volunteers, and Board members to help with handwritten cards or make phone calls.
+Or better yet, get them to participate in a thank-you video!
 Donors will love your heartfelt acknowledgement, and engaging the entire team shows everyone that thanking donors is a top priority.

 • Make sure to thank your staff, volunteers, and Board members.
 Every person on staff, all your volunteers, and every Board member should know that their efforts are appreciated.
-Just as you thank donors for their part in making the world a better place, you should remind every person working for your organization that there are people who are grateful for their efforts, people who are no longer hungry or homeless, lonely people who now have pets, or students who have achieved their dream of making it to college.
+Just as you thank donors for their part in making the world a better place, you should remind every person working for your organization that there are people who are grateful for their efforts – people who are no longer hungry or homeless, lonely people who now have pets, or students who have achieved their dream of making it to college.

 Gratitude from others goes a long way towards soothing the everyday challenges and heartaches of running a nonprofit.
 Be sure to write thank-you notes or shoot thank-you videos for your team to let them know how much you appreciate them.
-Share notes from the front lines to let them know how much good they are helping to create.
+Share notes from the front lines to let them know how much good they’re helping to create.
 Get creative in finding ways to appreciate your team.

 • personal gratitudeRemind everyone what your organization has overcome.
 From time to time, your nonprofit may go through a rough patch.
 After you come through it, take a few minutes at a staff meeting or send out an email to remind everyone of what you’ve achieved through the hard times.
 When you express gratitude for meeting challenges, it makes the future seem brighter and more doable.